Bylaws of the American Historic Racing Motorcycle Association (A.H.R.M.A.)

 SECTION 1.
 Role: The business and affairs of the Association shall be managed by the Board of Trustees.
 The Board shall consist of Full Members of the Association elected in the manner set forth below.

 SECTION 2.
 Number: The number of members to be on the Board of Trustees shall initially be three.
 Those three Trustees shall name twelve Trustees who shall assume their positions on the Board not later than January 1, 1989, as set forth in this Article IV, Section 5 below.
 One half of the Trustees shall reside east of the Mississippi River, and the other half of the Trustees shall reside west of the Mississippi River.
+For Canada, east/west residence shall be determined by the provincial line between Manitoba and Ontario.

 SECTION 3.
 Election: The initial members of the Board of Trustees shall be appointed in accordance with Section 5 below.
 Thereafter, Trustees shall be elected by majority vote of the Full Members voting.